ganeti/ganeti/doc/design-storagetypes.rst

 -----------

-The noded RPC call that reports node storage space will be changed to accept a list of <disktemplate>,<key> string tuples.
-For each of them, it will report the free amount of storage space found on storage <key> as known by the requested disk template.
-Depending on the disk template, the key would be a volume group name, in case of lvm-based disk templates, a directory name for the file and shared file storage, and a rados pool name for rados storage.
+The noded RPC call that reports node storage space will be changed to accept a list of <storage_type>,<key> string tuples.
+For each of them, it will report the free amount of storage space found on storage <key> as known by the requested storage_type.
+Depending on the storage_type, the key would be a volume group name in case of lvm, a directory name for the file-based storage, and a rados pool name for rados storage.

-Masterd will know through the mapping of disk templates to storage types which storage type uses which mechanism for storage calculation and invoke only the needed ones.
+Masterd will know through the mapping of storage types to storage calculation functions which storage type uses which mechanism for storage calculation and invoke only the needed ones.

 Note that for file and sharedfile the node knows which directories are allowed and won't allow any other directory to be queried for security reasons.
 The